Kasper4711/mumble-json/README.md

 # mumble-json
-A simple Python script to provide Mumble Viewer Protocol (JSON) by querying a local murmur instance
+A simple Python script to provide Mumble Viewer Protocol (JSON) by querying a local murmur instance via ZeroC ICE